catheg88/yep/notes.md

  refresh the page the screen flickers from the login form to logged in
   -solution:  style the header so that before it loads, it's "LOADING" -add validation to the review form
+-refreshing always takes you to home screen.
+-signing in to add a review takes you to home screen